Substance Use Disorder Statistics in Camden County

 At Recovery at the Crossroads, the community is our primary focus — and you’ll feel like you belong from day one.
 Negative emotions tend to drive the urge to use drugs and alcohol, and our programs help you to learn how to cope without turning to substances.
 There are different levels of addiction treatment in Camden, New Jersey that is appropriate according to your specific needs.

-As the most intensive form of treatment here, a PHP provides daily care for people who have just completed a residential rehab program or experienced a minor relapse.
+As the most intensive form of treatment here, a partial hospitalization program rehab (PHP) provides daily care for people who have just completed a residential rehab program or experienced a minor relapse.
 This type of treatment is also appropriate for some people who are struggling with addiction but don’t have medical symptoms that are severe enough to require inpatient care.

 During partial care treatment, you attend group and individual sessions to help you understand your triggers and explore methods of overcoming challenging emotions.
 We also provide experiential therapy, music therapy and art therapy so clients can rediscover the joys of creativity, build confidence and work through issues in a healthy way.